- Land use

 What is an Official Community Plan?

-The Official Community Plan (OCP) is a tool for managing change in our community.
+The Official Community Plan (OCP) guides decisions on how we use and manage land and reflects our shared values and vision for the next 20 years.
 The OCP sets out land use categories and approximate locations and densities of land uses.
 It is adopted as a Bylaw and serves as an overarching vision and framework to assist Council in its decision-making process.

 It provides direction on:

-Why will the OCP review take two years to complete?
+Why will the OCP review take years to complete?

-In order to build a vision for the next 20 years, we will need to hear from District residents, organizations and businesses throughout the review.
+It’s important the Official Community Plan is shaped by our community.
+To build a vision for the next 20 years, we need to hear from District residents, organizations and businesses throughout the review.

 How can I get involved?

-The Official Community Plan (OCP) plays an important role in the community and as a result we want to have as many people involved throughout the process.
-Everyone is invited to have input in the development of the plan.
-At each phase (there are five phases), we will have information posted about the process and how the plan is taking shape.
-There will be multiple ways to participate including surveys, in-person or online forums, self-guided assignments and more.
-For people with limited access to technology, printed surveys can be picked up at municipal hall and a planner is always available for a phone conversation.
+The OCP plays an important role in the community and as a result we want to have as many people involved throughout the process.
+Everyone is invited to have input into all five phases of developing the plan.
+There are a variety of ways to participate online or in-person, including online and print surveys and open houses.
+Printed surveys can be picked up at municipal hall and a planner is always available for a phone conversation.

 Why review the OCP during the COVID 19 pandemic?

-Adopted in 2007, our OCP is intended to be adapted and amended to respond to evolving conditions, emerging trends and community needs.
+Adopted in 2007, the current OCP is intended to be adapted and amended to respond to evolving conditions, emerging trends, and community needs.
 Generally, OCPs should be fully reviewed every 5 years to ensure they remain current and respond to emerging trends and issues.
-While responding to COVID-19 is our top priority right now, it’s important that we move ahead with long-term planning for a resilient future.
+The

-We have been adapting how we do engagement through the pandemic to allow people to easily access information and provide multiple opportunities for participation.
+COVID-19 pandemic has certainly presented challenges and the District has been adapting how we engage.
 At the end of each phase, we evaluate the level of participation and produce an engagement summary report.
 The results of the engagement summary for each phase inform any adaptations necessary to respond to the current situation and next phase.
 These adaptations are then included as part of the engagement plan for the upcoming phase.

 How does it affect me?

-The OCP is the District’s overarching policy framework.
-It guides how housing needs are met, where businesses and services are located, how parks are used, and how we protect the environment.
+The OCP guides how housing needs are met, where businesses and services are located, how parks are used, and how we protect the environment.
+It is an important tool for articulating the community’s vision and what the community would like to see in its community.

 How will other initiatives contribute to the OCP?